RealMayor.org Without an Elected Chief Executive (a Mayor),

 Number of Washington State Cities Using Each Form of Government

-Three Quarters of Code Cities (227/54) Use the Mayor/Council Form
+Nearly Three Quarters of Code Cities (147/50), and More than Three Quarters of All Municipalities (227/54) use the Mayor/Council Form.

 Retrieved 12/8/22 from: